 GOP presidential contenders Newt Gingrich and Rick Perry have both proposed this dual tax system, and both have been lauded for their efforts by long-time flat-tax enthusiast Steve Forbes and anti-tax crusader Grover Norquist.
-Perry's plan calls for a 20 percent flat tax rate on individuals and 20 percent corporate rate.
-Gingrich's calls for a 15 percent flat tax rate on individuals and a 12.5 percent corporate rate.
+Perry's plan calls for a 20% flat tax rate on individuals and 20% corporate rate.
+Gingrich's calls for a 15% flat tax rate on individuals and a 12.5% corporate rate.
 The problem: Their plans could cost the government a bundle, raising the deficit even more.

-Operating that type of dual tax system, which lays a flat tax option on top of the current code, is a sure recipe for revenue loss and added complications for both taxpayers and the Treasury and Internal Revenue Service, tax experts say.
+Operating that type of dual tax system, which lays a flat tax option on top of the current code, is a sure recipe for revenue loss and added complications for both taxpayers and the Treasury and Internal Revenue Service, they say.

 Twenty-five countries including Russia, Lithuania, Hong Kong, and Iceland have enacted flat tax systems for individuals, but only Hong Kong makes that option elective.
 But tax experts warn that this “one from column A or one from Column B” approach would be highly risky.

 “It’s somewhere between ‘impossible’ and ‘no-freaking way’ could a system like this realistically function in the U.S.,” said Paul Caron, a tax law professor at the University of Cincinnati and publisher and editor of TaxProf, the most popular tax blog on the internet.

 One of the original flat tax advocates, Former Republican House Majority Leader Dick Armey of Texas, says that while a flat tax is “the single greatest instrument available to inspire growth in the American economy,” it’s not worth enacting if the current federal tax code remains, as Gingrich and Perry are suggesting.